 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.
-Ongoing maintenance is to be expected to sealant and grout around sanitary fittings.
-Failure to sealant and grout can result in dampness/decay within hidden areas.
+Notes Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
+Failure to seals and/or grout can result in dampness/decay in hidden areas.